Cornerstone-OnDemand/modelkit/docs/assets/storage_provider.md

 ## Using different providers

-The flavor of the remote store that is used depends on the `MODELKIT_STORAGE_PROVIDER` environment variables
+The flavor of the remote store that is used depends on optional dependencies used during pip install and on the `MODELKIT_STORAGE_PROVIDER` environment variable.

+The default `pip install modelkit` will only allow you to target a local directory.

 ### Using AWS S3 storage

-Use `MODELKIT_STORAGE_PROVIDER=s3` to connect to S3 storage.
+Use `pip install modelkit[assets-s3]` and setup this environment variable `MODELKIT_STORAGE_PROVIDER=s3` to connect to S3 storage.

 We use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) under the hood.